ANSHURAJ11/LAMMPSatOU/README.md

 To find out more about a running job, including the direcotry where you submitted it,

 	scontrol show job JOBID

+To find out the specification of a node,

+	scontrol show nodes NODEID

 If you are not familiar with Linux, please refer to these webpages: